eddyspaghette/Mutation-Testing/README.md

 **prerequisites: docker**

-or you can build the image and run the container in interactive mode:
+eg) or you can build the image and run the container in interactive mode:

 `docker build . -t nerdamer`